"I'm suffering from information overload! Help! Lorna help!" The voice screeched in my ear...

 So I emphasize...know why you need the information.

-Do you need it to help you solve a problem?
+For example, do you need it to help you come up with solutions?
 To write a proposal?
 To make a decision?
 Do you want it to substantiate a view you already have about something or do you just want to expand your knowledge.

 If you're like me, you want the type of information that will help you to solve problems for your clients, deliver high impact training that helps employees perform better or offer small business services which result in rapid business turnarounds.

-Once you have collected the data, and you know what information you need and why, now you're ready to analyse the data in a way that it meets your need.
+Once you have collected data, and you know what information you need and why, now you're ready to analyse that data in a way that it produces information that meets your need.

 No!
 No...I am not telling you to manipulate the data so that it reveals something it should not.
-Here is an example of what I mean.
+But from teaching report writing, I found that not having good analytical skills caused information overload and serious overwhelm.

 4. Don't get caught in the multi-tasking trap